-- Q. Describe Mr. Hevert's testimony regarding business risks. - A. In his direct testimony, Mr. Hevert suggests that various firm-specific risk factors should have an increasing effect on I&M's cost of equity, including the risks associated with the Company's generation portfolio and related environmental regulations, the risk associated with customer concentration, and the Company's planned capital expenditures among other factors. - Q. Do you agree with Mr. Hevert that these firm-specific risk factors should influence I&M's cost of equity or awarded ROE? - A. No. The Commission should not consider these firm-specific business risk factors in making their decision on a fair awarded ROE for I&M. As discussed above, it is a well-known concept in finance that firm-specific risks are unrewarded by the market.
+- Q. Describe Mr. Hevert's testimony regarding business risks. - A. In his direct testimony, Mr. Hevert suggests that various firm-specific risk factors should have an increasing effect on DEI's cost of equity, including the risks associated with the

+Company's generation portfolio and related environmental regulations, the Company's rate mechanisms, and the Company's planned capital expenditures among other factors.
+103

+Q. Do you agree with Mr. Hevert that these firm-specific risk factors should influence DEI's cost of equity or awarded ROE?

+No. The Commission should not consider these firm-specific business risk factors in making their decision on a fair awarded ROE for DEI.
+The types of business risks Mr. Hevert claims should have an increasing effect on the Company's cost of equity are listed by utility ROE witnesses in every other case I can recall.
+In other words, if the factors listed by Mr. Hevert are even risks at all, they are certainly not unique to DEI, generally speaking.
+More importantly, it is a well-known concept in finance that firm-specific risks are unrewarded by the market, as discussed above.
 Scholars widely recognize the fact that market risk, or "systematic risk," is the only type of risk for which investors expect a return for bearing.
 This important concept is illustrated again in the figure below.

+103 Direct Testimony of Robert B. Hevert, pp. 35-49.

-&lt;sup>109 See John R. Graham, Scott B. Smart & William L. Megginson, Corporate Finance: Linking Theory to What Companies Do 180 (3rd ed., South Western Cengage Learning 2010).
+104 See John R. Graham, Scott B. Smart & William L. Megginson, Corporate Finance: Linking Theory to What Companies Do 180 (3rd ed., South Western Cengage Learning 2010).

-Unlike interest rate risk, inflation risk, and other market risks that affect all companies in the stock market, the risk factors discussed by Mr. Hevert are merely business risks specific to I&M. Investors do not require additional compensation for assuming these firm-specific business risk.
+Unlike interest rate risk, inflation risk, and other market risks that affect all companies in the stock market, the risk factors discussed by Mr. Hevert are merely business risks specific to DEI.
+Investors do not require additional compensation for assuming these firm-specific business risk.
 Another way to consider this issue is to look at the CAPM and DCF Model.
-Did the creators of these highly regarded cost of equity models, which have been relied upon for decades by companies and investors to make crucial business decisions, simply neglect to add an input for business risks?
-Of course not.
+The creators of these highly regarded cost of equity models, which have been relied upon for decades by companies and investors to make crucial business decisions, did not simply neglect to add an input for business risks.
+If so, then every cost of equity estimate produced by the CAPM would be understated and the model would be useless.
 The DCF Model considers stock price, dividends, and a long-term growth rate.
 The CAPM considers the risk-free rate, beta, and the equity risk premium.
 Neither model includes an input for business risks due to the well-known fact that investors do not expect a return for such risks.
-Therefore, the Company's firm-specific business risks, while perhaps relevant to other issues in the rate case, have no meaningful effect on the cost of equity estimate.
+Therefore, the Company's firm-specific business risks, while perhaps relevant to

+ر د ۲ ۵6 other issues in the rate case, have no meaningful effect on the cost of equity estimate.

 Rather, it is market risk that is rewarded by the market, and this concept is thoroughly addressed in my CAPM analysis discussed above.